vehicle title transfer online vehicle title transfer online

 7. Address Lost Titles Quickly

-If the original title is lost, apply for a replacement immediately using Form 130-U. Obtain proper identification and pay the $33 fee to facilitate transfer.
+If the original title is lost, apply for a replacement immediately using Form 130-U. Obtain proper identification and pay the $33 fee to facilitate the transfer.

 8. Confirm Processing Completion